jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

 kubectl proxy
 ```

-* So the dashbard is accessible remotely, using  SSH to the server, using -L option. (ubuntu1 was added to local `/etc/hosts`)
+* So the dashboard is accessible remotely, using  SSH to the server, using -L option. (ubuntu1 was added to local `/etc/hosts`)

 ```sh
 ssh -L 12345:localhost:8001 jerome@ubuntu1